 Once you make a budget, you’ll see the areas in which you can cut costs.
-You’ll also learn how much you can save each month toward your future goals, and you’ll understand how to divide those savings among your short-term and long-term plans.
+You’ll also learn how much you can save each month toward your future goals, and you’ll understand how to divide those savings among your short-, mid-, and long-term plans.
 Here are the steps in creating your first budget,

 Necessary expenses are the bills you must pay each month, including:

 - Rent or mortgage and utilities